14 of the best family hiking vacations in the USA

 This beautiful park features sandstone gorges and canyons that were formed by erosion from melting glacial waters.

-A park favorite is Trail 3, which cuts through canyons and is highlighted with three ladders.
+A particular favorite is Trail 3, which cuts through canyons and is highlighted with three ladders.
 This trail can be treacherous in wet conditions.
 You can get more details about Turkey Run from Let’s Camp S’more.

-Two people hiking along a trail at Turkey Run State Park In Indiana
+Two people hiking along a trail at Turkey Run State Park In Indiana.

 Maine: Tumbledown Mountain